DeVos, Defiant At CPAC, Walks A Fine Line On Transgender Rights

 "We have a responsibility to protect every student in America and ensure that they have the freedom to learn and thrive in a safe and trusted environment.
 This is not merely a federal mandate, but a moral obligation no individual, school, district or state can abdicate.
 At my direction, the Department's Office for Civil Rights remains committed to investigating all claims of discrimination, bullying and harassment against those who are most vulnerable in our schools. ...
 I consider protecting all students, including LGBTQ students, not only a key priority for the Department, but for every school in America."

-White House Press Secretary Sean Spicer said Wednesday that there was "no daylight" between the president, Sessions or DeVos, but that "there has been some discussion between the timing of the issuance and recommendations, or between the exact wording."
+White House press secretary Sean Spicer said Wednesday that there was "no daylight" between the president, Sessions or DeVos but that "there has been some discussion between the timing of the issuance and recommendations, or between the exact wording."

 DeVos squeaked through the confirmation process, and in those hearings, she disavowed conversion therapy, which her family has invested in.
-Sen. Al Franken of Minnesota asked about it.
+Democratic Sen. Al Franken of Minnesota asked about it.

 "I have never believed in that," she said, adding, "I fully embrace equality, and I believe in the innate value of every single human being, and that all students, no matter their age, should be able to attend a school and feel safe and be free of discrimination."